How to pay tax in the Dominican Republic

 The territorial principle rules tax law in the Dominican Republic.
 This means that the Taxation Office (DGII) can only collect taxes from earnings that were made on Dominican territory – hence the name.

-The only catch is that by law, the DGII can collect all income related to business activity in the DR. It doesn't matter if the taxpayer is a Dominican citizen, a foreigner with or without residency in the Dominican Republic.
-This national or foreign company does or does not have a branch office in the DR.
+It sounds like a pretty sweet deal to some foreigners, right?
+The only catch is that by law, the DGII can collect all income related to business activity in the DR. It doesn't matter if the taxpayer is a Dominican citizen, a foreigner with or without residency in the DR. This national or foreign company may or may not have a branch office in the DR.

-However, if you earn money outside the country, this is not subject to taxation within the Dominican Republic.
+However, if you earn money outside the country, it is not subject to taxation within the Dominican Republic.
 This also includes projects where Dominicans pay the derived income, foreigners that hold Dominican residency or companies owned by Dominicans, or foreigners with offices in the DR.

 Nevertheless, there is one exception: The only income that is considered subject to Dominican taxation received from outside the country are stocks, bonds, deposit certifications, etc.